leifivan/leifivan.github.io/_posts/wow/2016-08-01-royal-knights.md

 ### Note:
 	-This game is for PC.
-	-Only works on windows OS (xp, 7 or later), other OS not yet supported!
+	-Only works on windows OS (xp, 7 or later).
 	-The game is still on beta, expect some bugs, glitches and grammar errors :(( -Credits located in game menu (scripts,artworks etc)